sorokine/docker-jupyter-sql/README.md

 ## to use

-* Follow these examples for SQL: https://github.com/catherinedevlin/ipython-sql
+* To use SQL in the notebook see https://github.com/catherinedevlin/ipython-sql

-* Use git push or pull in a terminal in JupyterLab, you need to enter user/password each time.
+* To push or pull to/from a git repo open a terrminal in JupyterLab.
+You will need to enter user/password for each push or pull.